lsst-ts/ts_ofc/README.md

 *This module is used to calculate the aggregated degree of freedom (DOF) for the hexpods and mirrors.
 The process contains: (1) estimate the optical state in the basis of DOF, (2) estimate the offset of DOF used in the next iteration/ visit, and (3) rotate the DOF based on the camera rotation angle.*

-*This repository is to fulfill the requirement that the scientist wants to change the OFC algorithm in Python script.
-This module will provide the interface python script to OFC with component template in LabVIEW in a latter time.*

 ## 1. Version History

 The version history is [here](./doc/VersionHistory.md).